yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

 LED won't turn on using 3v:

-  - Ideally: you are working with a partner and if their LED worked you could quickly try theirs (differential debugging).
+  - Ideally: you are working with a partner and if their LED worked you could quickly try theirs (delta debugging).
 If it didn't work there is likely a problem with your laptop's USB prot.
 If it did work there is a problem with your hardware (see below).